thelornenelson/hello-world/README.md

+Now adding from Google Cloud computing.
+I used git fetch to get the latest status of the remote repository and then git pull to update the local to match.
+Now editing this and I'll commit and push back to remote.

 Well not sure what happened there... apparently I just erased the entire fire.
 Whoops.
 Note sure how to revert to a previous commit.